dsgallups/the-life-engine-rust/src/NOTES.md

 - Every organism has a brain
 - Every organism can move
+- Every organism can eat
 - Every organism can see
 - Food spawns at a certain rate
+- Spores spawn at a certain rate
-- Organism cells become food when killed
+- Organism cells become food + spores when killed

 ## Cell types
-- Killer: Can attack
+- Launcher: Can launch spores that will kill
-- Defender: Defends against attacks
+- Collagen: connector cells, cheap
 - Brain: The center of the organism
 - Information: arbitrary data storage